Double bell euphonium

 The double bell euphonium is a duplex instrument based on the euphonium.
 The larger bell produces the mellow tone of a standard euphonium; the second smaller bell has a brighter tone, similar to a baritone horn or valve trombone.
-The instrument is sometimes dismissed as a novelty, but has had some enthusiastic adherents, including few professional musicians using it as their sole or primary instrument.
+The instrument is sometimes dismissed as a novelty, but has had some enthusiastic adherents, including a few professional musicians using it as their sole or primary instrument.
 The smaller bell can give more appropriate tone in the higher range of the instrument.
 The two bells can also be used for special effects, such as echoes, and using the distinctly different tone of the two bells for a single musician to give the effect of call and response.

 Construction

 The last valve on the horn (either the fourth or the fifth, depending upon the model) is used to switch the sound from the main bell to the secondary bell.
 Both bells cannot play at the same time because each bell usually has its own tuning slide loop, such that they can be matched adequately for consistent performance.
 Unlike the double horn, there is only one set of valve slides with a double bell euphonium, so only the basic pitch of the two bells can be matched.

 Double bell euphoniums are currently made by the British-Chinese instrument manufacturer Wessex Tubas.
 The model has four fully compensating valves, and the fifth to switch bell.